jewel/clearskies/protocol/core.md

 Users may be relying on your software to back up important files.
 You may want to alert the user (on both computers) if the share has not synced with its peer if has been longer than certain threshold (perhaps defaulting to a week).

+Software can rescan files from time-to-time to detect files that cannot be read from disk or that have become corrupted, and replace them with good copies from other peers.

 Software may choose to create read-only directories, and read-only files, in read-only mode, so that a user doesn't make changes that will be immediately be